FelixOnline/v2/content/articles/2010-1-8-fighting-for-libel-reform.md

 subtitle: >
   In light of Simon Singh returning to Imperial to give a lecture on libel laws that he is personally embroiled in!
 date: "2010-01-08 16:10:52 +0000"

 # Attributes from Felix Online V1
 id: "17"
 old_path: /news/17/fighting-for-libel-reform
 aliases:
  - /news/17/fighting-for-libel-reform
+imported: true
+comments:
+ - Sweet SiteAwesomeI met Simon Singh he was a nice guyGood luck to him in his casePlease reject this comment  it has been submitted as part of automated testing of the felixonlinecouk website

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true